elewites/lesson_planer/README.md

 python main.py
 ```

-### Important Directories
+#### Important Directories

-Two directories play a pivotal role when running the project in this mode: the `data` directory and the `output` directory.
+Two directories are important when running the project in this mode: the `data` directory and the `output` directory.

 - **Data Directory**: This is where users can store their data, creating a databank of information.